Skip to Content

 villa balbianello at lake como

 Lake Como is one of the most beautiful places in Northern Italy.
-It comprises a multitude of different towns and villages that are based around the lake.
+It comprises a multitude of different towns and villages that are based around the lake in the Italian lake district.

 The Duomo of Como is one sight you have to see.
 It’s an impressive building that took 400 years to build and has sculptures of Pliny the Younger and Elder.